 “TCV was a compelling moment for me because it seemed to fit two very simple criteria I held at the time,” says Marco.
 “Are these people I can learn from, and can I have an impact?”

-It was here that Marco picked up many of the operating principles core to his success– from thematic sourcing, and building conviction, to scaling out management teams and preparing companies to go public.
+It was here that Marco picked up many of the operating principles core to his success – from thematic sourcing, and building conviction, to scaling out management teams, ramping efficient customer acquisition capabilities and preparing companies to become enduring businesses.
 The role pushed Marco to punch above his weight while also developing his knack for exploring the unknown as he had to build his own ‘coverage universe.’

 “Unlike a lot of traditional early-stage investing, we were a larger fund that was capable of scaling with the growth and ambition of our founders,” comments Marco.
-“So our balance sheet gave me the benefit of sitting at the ‘adult table’ early in my career, and opened up doors that were often closed.
+“So our balance sheet gave me the benefit of sitting at the ‘adult table’ early in my career, and opened up doors that were often closed to my peers.
 In parallel, I pushed myself to cover a sector the firm wasn’t known for.
-Looking back at it, that moment taught me to learn how to compete, think creatively, and grow technically.”
+Looking back at it, these moments taught me to learn how to compete, think creatively, learn through failure and grow technically.”

 Reflecting on those years, Marco says “After living in an entrepreneurial environment, I became infected with the need to create.
 Founding a business at Balyasny scratched the itch, and empowered me to build a strategy that embodied my ambition, philosophy, and passion.
 I knew that having an impact was core to my happiness, and that I would need an ability to act with a higher degree of autonomy to feel fulfilled.”